SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Macros.md

 The diagram above shows how the structure of this code is represented in memory.
-Each of the elements in the AST corresponds to part of the source code's meaning.
+Each element in the AST
+corresponds to a part of the source code.
 The "Constant declaration" AST element has two child elements under it, which represent the two parts of a constant declaration: